jffernan/my-react-redux-weather-app/README.md

 ## Installation

 To use this app, first clone from GitHub via 'git clone git@github.com:jffernan/my-react-redux-weather-app.git' at your terminal, 'cd' to the new directory, then run ‘npm install’, and last, run ‘npm start' to launch your http server.
-Last, follow the provided http link to open my app in your browser.

 Note: Weather data fetched from OpenWeatherMap API.
 When trying my app, you can use my API Key or sign-up for a FREE API key at https://openweathermap.org/.